holochain/docs-pages/src/install.md

 Holochain is currently in rapid development, which means newer versions introduce new features and breaking changes.
 This means that it's likely that the version that you get with `nix-shell https://nightly.holochain.love` won't always work with existing hApp repositories.

 To solve this, repositories of hApp projects can use Nix to pin the appropriate Holochain version to work well for that hApp.
-To do this, the project ne to have a `default.nix` file in the root folder of the repository.
+To do this, the project needs to have a `default.nix` file in the root folder of the repository.
 [Here](https://github.com/holochain/happ-build-tutorial/blob/develop/default.nix) you can see an example of that file.

 If you are trying to set up a repository that comes with a `default.nix` file, you must not be inside the `nix-shell` provided by https://nightly.holochain.love.
 Instead, simply navigate to the folder with the `default.nix` file and run: